Welcome to Elm

 around buildings, trees, streets, gardens, and sidewalks.
 Our mowing crew

-uses four large John Deere 31 horsepower mowers with 5'-6' decks, hand
+uses four large John Deere 31 horsepower mowers with 5' and-6' decks, hand

 mowers for tight spots, string trimmers, and groundskeepers.
 All our mower

 operators need to be able to work relatively independently to cover the

 acres we need to cut and get it done within the contract time allowed.

 Everyone gets trained on how to safely run the mowers and use the other

 equipment.
 The crew uses a 2013 Dodge RAM